Official Website of Novelist & Playwright

 ABOUT LANCE

-Ringel also has had a lengthy career in public service.
-He served as Assistant Commissioner of Human Rights under New York Governor Mario Cuomo, at the National Gay Task Force under veteran LGBTQ+ advocate Virginia Apuzzo, and currently is a member of the Dutchess County (NY) Human Rights Commission.
+Ringel also had a lengthy career in public service.
+He served as Assistant Commissioner of Human Rights under New York Governor Mario Cuomo, at the National Gay Task Force under veteran LGBTQ+ advocate Virginia Apuzzo, and for two terms as a member of the Dutchess County (NY) Human Rights Commission.
 He is also, improbably, a medal-winning bowler, having scored a bronze in team competition at the 2006 Gay Games in Chicago and then a gold at the World Outgames a few weeks later in Montreal.

 CONTACT